Annina van Neel

 A Story of Bones shows Annina’s fight to formulate this lesson.
 It is an uphill battle, very much plagued by the persistent legacy of colonialism.
 And a battle that still hasn’t been won.
 But when you visit Rupert’s Valley now, you can see the boundary of the burial ground demarcated by white painted cobblestones, placed there by Annina Van Neel.
 ‘It is a reminder,’ she says, ‘that this is actually a sacred space.’

-A Story of Bones is shown at the Movies that Matter Festival 2023, where Annina Van Neel will be a special guest.
+A Story of Bones was shown at the Movies that Matter Festival 2023, where Annina Van Neel was a special guest.